ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/astrogator/IElementSphericalRangeRate.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IElementSphericalRangeRate.right_ascension`
+              - Defined as the angle from the X axis to the projection of the satellite position vector in the equatorial plane measured as positive in the direction of the Y axis.
+Uses Angle Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IElementSphericalRangeRate.declination`
+              - Defined as the angle between the satellite position vector and the inertial equatorial plane measured as positive toward the positive inertial Z axis.
+Uses Angle Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IElementSphericalRangeRate.range`
+              - The magnitude of the satellite position vector.
+Uses Distance Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IElementSphericalRangeRate.right_ascension_rate`
+              - The rate of change of the right ascension.
+Uses Angle Rate Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IElementSphericalRangeRate.declination_rate`
+              - The rate of change of the declination.
+Uses Angle Rate Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IElementSphericalRangeRate.range_rate`
+              - The rate of change of the range.
+Uses Rate Dimension.

 Import detail